brianferrell787/Data-augmentation-for-text-data-nlpaug/README.md

 # Data-augmentation-for-text-data-nlpaug [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 To help fix a small dataset problem, I implemented data augmentation techniques to synthetically increase the amount of data we have.
 I then trained the deep learning network on the augmented data and not the original set(that became the test set).
-This helped with the overall performance of the algorithim, and it was honestly really fun to do.
+This helped with the overall performance of the algorithm, and it was honestly really fun to do.

 # Suggestions:
 My suggestion would be to read the documentation and figure out how to best implement these skills on your specific problem.
 I use Google Colab because of the free GPU, and you can make things run a little bit faster.
 In the code implementation you will see which model actually ran faster than others